 One of the most common things NHL players tell the media during the playoffs is that, when on the road, they want to play well during the first period in order to “take the fans out of the game early”.

-Usually most of the focus here gets put on sheer loudness: the louder the fans, the better (or so the thinking goes).
+Usually most of the focus here gets put on sheer loudness: the louder the fans, the better, is the general assumption.
 In this year’s playoffs, for example, sportscasters have been talking a lot about how the Rangers’ struggles at home may be due in part to renovations that have made Madison Square Gardens a quieter arena to play in than it used to be.

 But what might, perhaps, be lacking in these discussions is a focus on the timing of fans’ cheering.
 In the NHL, most cheering tends to occur when the home team is already playing well.
 When a team is doing poorly, however, it is more likely to hear only a brief, classless “Refs You Suck” chant, rather than the more sustained, energizing, and joyous “Go Leafs Go!”